plamen33/Small-Java-Projects/README.md

 5/ SimpleChat - Small Client Server Chat Application.
 GUI based on the top JavaFX technology platform.

 6/ KeystoreViewerJFX - GUI application, which reads keystore certificates.
+Jar and Exe files available for this project.